hmunhoz/data-platform/README.md

 package

-After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+After the init process completes, and the virtualenv is created, you can use the following step to activate your virtualenv.

 ```